Stuart Aubrey: Career

-Aubrey worked for almost seven years as a fly-in fly-out electrician in the resources industry.
+Aubrey worked for almost seven years as a fly-in fly-out (FIFO) electrician in the resources industry.
 He joined the Labor party in 2011, when he was 21.
 He has also worked as a Labor staffer, including for Roger Cook and John Carey.

 Politics

 2021 election campaign

-In the 2021 Western Australian state election, Aubrey contested the electoral district of Scarborough as a Labor candidate, going up against former Liberal Party leader Liza Harvey.
+In the 2021 state election, Aubrey contested the seat of Scarborough as a Labor candidate, going up against former Liberal Party leader Liza Harvey.
 Scarborough was watched closely during the campaign, as it was held by the formal Liberal leader, and it was a possible seat for Labor to win.
 On 13 March 2021, Aubrey won the seat of Scarborough with a 16.2% swing towards him.

+2025 election campaign

+In 2025, Aubrey was re-elected to retain the seat of Scarborough despite a -7.4% swing against him.

+Community criticism

+As of March 2025, Mr Aubrey has faced criticism for being unresponsive to his electorate.
+Following the criticisms, memes were prominently posted across social media (Facebook, Reddit) resulting in Mr Aubrey blocking many community members from accessing his Facebook page & tags.

 Political views

-Aubrey is one of six Labor MP's in the current state parliament that is not factionally aligned as of 2021.
+Aubrey is one of six Labor MPs in the current state parliament that is not factionally aligned as of 2021.

 Personal life

-Aubrey volunteers at the Scarboro Surf Life Saving Club.
+Aubrey volunteers at the Scarborough Surf Life Saving Club.
 He is an atheist and is one of six openly LGBT MPs elected to parliament after the 2021 state election.